Kanju: Agriculture

 The major source of earning is agriculture and fruit farming.
-The peaches of kanju and overall swat are known all over Pakistan.
-Kanju contributes heavily in farming by producing a large amount of local rice called "BEGAMAI".
+The peaches of Kanju and overall Swat are known all over Pakistan.
+Kanju contributes heavily in farming by producing a large amount of local rice called "Begamai".
 A considerable number of people own small and large businesses in various places of Khyber Pakhtunkhwa.

 Education

-Kanju is a home to a number of Government colleges, including Government High School for boys, Government Middle School for girls and several Government Primary Schools for boys and girls.
+Kanju is home to a number of government colleges, including Government High School for boys, Government Middle School for girls and several Government Primary Schools for boys and girls.
 There are a number of public and private schools and colleges: Al-Razi Public School and College, Hira School and College, Iqra School and College, Shah Public School and College Muslim Hands Public School, Islamia Public School, Continental Public School, Bolan Education Academy, Town Public School, Kanju public School and several modern schools like Eurasian, Al-Qalam and Nexus schools.
 There is also a technical college Indus Polytechnic Institute.